Morganna: Early life

-Pre-baseball career
+Pre-kissing bandit activities

 After a month, Morganna came across an ad in the window of the Flamingo Club for a "Cigarette Girl or Camera Girl.
 Must be 18".
-She told the owner she was 18, and he quickly decided she would be better employed as an exotic dancer.
-Morgana had no idea what that was but said yes, thinking "it had something to do with a camel and veils".
-Her first appearance on stage did not go well; she could not walk in her high heels, and as she danced, the men in the audience kept shouting "Take it off".
-Thinking they were referring to her, she burst into tears and had to be led off the stage by the manager.
-After watching some of the other performers, however, she soon got the hang of it and was a well-established and successful exotic dancer by the time she was 17.
-Her act combined stripping with comedy, wearing two 10 gallon cowboy hats on her chest and impersonating the film critic Gene Shalit.
-She avoided singing, however, as "when I sing, people think the place is being raided."
+She told the owner she was 18, but he believed she would find greater success as an exotic dancer.
+Morganna, unfamiliar with the term, thought "it had something to do with a camel and veils" and agreed.
+Her first stage appearance went poorly; she encountered difficulty walking in high heels, and as she danced, the men in the audience kept shouting "Take it off".
+She believed they were heckling to have her removed from the stage, burst into tears and had to be led off by the manager.
+After watching the other performers, however, she learned quickly and became a popular and successful exotic dancer by the time she was 17.
+Her act combined stripping with comedy, wearing two 10 gallon cowboy hats on her breasts and impersonating the film critic Gene Shalit.
+She avoided singing, however, explaining "when I sing, people think the place is being raided."

-She attracted particular attention for what the writer Hank Davis describes as "her ample physical development.
-Simply put, the woman makes Dolly Parton look developmentally delayed".
+She attracted particular attention for her mature figure, particularly her large breasts.
 She gave her measurements as 60–23–39 in, which she referred to as her "baseball stats".
-She frequently quipped that Parton was "flat-chested" compared to her.
-Morganna's famously well-endowed physique began developing when she was only nine and, according to her, by the time she was 12 she could pass for 18.
+She frequently quipped that Dolly Parton was "flat-chested" compared to her.
+According to Morganna, by the time she was 12 she could pass for 18.
 She had to wear I cup bras, costing $50 each and custom-made by a firm in Columbus, Ohio: "People ask me where I get my bras and I always tell them the same people who make my bras made the domes for all the stadiums."
-She also had to spend $45 a month on aerobics classes to help strengthen her back to take the weight of what she called her "stage props."
+She also maintained her strength via aerobics classes to accommodate the weight of her breasts, which she called her "stage props."
 Nonetheless, she insisted: "I'm not a sex symbol.
 I'm a comedienne.
 I make folks smile.
 I make them laugh – and that makes my day.
 What are we here for, if not that?"